-$Load \ factor \uparrow = \frac{Average \ load \uparrow}{Peak \ load \downarrow}$
+$\textit{Load factor} \uparrow = \frac{\textit{Average load} \uparrow}{\textit{Peak load} \downarrow}$

 In line with the above explanation, the ISO believes that the California historical system load factor can provide a useful and relatively simple analytical basis for splitting the HV-TRR.
 The ISO believes the system load factor reflects the degree that the system is being utilized for peak capacity delivery and reliability functions versus energy delivery functions.
-The ISO proposes to utilize a system-wide annual gross load factor calculation to split the HV-TRR for each year because this approach can reflect the primary functions that should make up the basis for splitting the HV-TRR under a hybrid billing determinant approach.
+The ISO proposes to utilize a system-wide annual gross load factor calculation to split the HV-TRR for each year because this approach reflects the primary functions that make up the basis for splitting the HV-TRR under a hybrid billing determinant approach.
 This approach will allow the ISO to calculate a HV-TRR split that reflects the utilization and benefits provided by the transmission system in a manner that more closely aligns with the functions of the overall electric grid.
-The ISO believes this approach is preferable to other previously proposed concepts for splitting the HV-TRR described above.
+The ISO believes this approach is preferable to other previously proposed approaches for splitting the HV-TRR described above.
 FERC and the federal courts have stressed the need for analytic data to drive cost allocation (rather than arbitrary divisions).
-The system load factor proposal is data-driven and yet relatively comprehensible, thus making it more likely to withstand scrutiny.
+The system load factor proposal is data-driven and comprehensible, thus making it likely to withstand scrutiny.
+A majority of stakeholders have indicated support for this bifurcation approach of the HV-TRR.

-Calculation steps and example figures for system-wide gross load factor HV-TRR split:
+Calculation steps and example figures for system-wide gross load factor HV-TRR bifurcation:

-These steps describe the proposed calculations that will be conducted annually to set the percentage split of the HV-TRR to be applied to recover through the demand charge and volumetric portions of the HV-TAC billing determinants.
+The ISO proposes to utilize the previous annual period historic data, for the prior period of October 1 through September 30, to calculate the annual system load factor for bifurcation of the upcoming annual TAC rate period.
+The following steps describe the proposed calculations that will be conducted annually to set the percentage split of the HV-TRR to be applied to recover through the demand charge and volumetric portions of the HV-TAC billing determinants.
 The ISO has included data from the 2017 year as inputs to demonstrate the proposed calculation.

-- Step 1: The ISO will start with approved annual HV-TRR (\$2,165,294,596 from the HV Transmission Access Charge Rates effective Jan 1, 2017). - Step 2: The ISO will divide this amount by the year's forecasted annual system-wide coincident peak multiplied by 8760 hours in a year to determine the amount of MWh's that would reflect system utilization at 100% load factor.
-The ISO proposes the actual calculation will utilize the year's annual forecasted coincident peak and the ISO explains this detail further below (Also, please note this example calculation uses the actual reported coincident peak value for illustrative purposes).
+- Step 1: The ISO will start with approved annual HV-TRR (e.g., \$2,165,294,596 from the HV Transmission Access Charge Rates effective Jan 1, 2017).10 - Step 2: The ISO will divide this amount by the pervious annual system-wide coincident peak multiplied by 8760 hours in a year to determine the amount of MWh's that would reflect system utilization at 100% load factor.
+The ISO proposes the actual calculation will utilize the prior year's annual actual coincident peak identified from available historic settlements data. - The ISO will use the reported system-wide annual coincident peak used for settlement purposes11 (49,900 MW for 2017) multiplied by annual hours (8760): 49,900 MW x 8760 hours = 437,124,000 MWh.